 Have there been any significant recent changes in government policy and regulation in relation to the oil and gas industry?

-At the beginning of 2020, the Senegalese National Assembly adopted a new Gas Code following important discoveries of natural gas resources on the national territory, planned to be in operation from 2022.
+At the beginning of 2020, the Senegalese Parliament adopted a new Gas Code following the discovery of significant natural gas resources in the country, which were scheduled to be exploited in 2022, but which began to be exploited at the end of 2024..
 With this text, the country integrates a new device by opening the way to a valorization of gas for the benefit of the national economy, to the reinforcement of the energy mix, to the energy independence.

 More recently, the Senegalese legislator has by Law No. 2021-32 of July 09, 2021 on the creation, organization and powers of the Commission of the Regulator of the Energy Sector (CRSE) (Commission de Regulation du Secteur de l’Electricité) reformed the regulatory authority of the sector so that the Commission of Regulation of the Electricity Sector (CRSE) is for this purpose modified in its composition and its operation, in order to act as a regulatory body in the sector of hydrocarbons and the sub-sector intermediate and downstream gas.
 To our knowledge, this CRSE is not yet operational.

-What key challenges have been identified by the government and/or industry in relation to your jurisdiction’s oil and gas industry?
-In this context, has the Covid-19 pandemic had an impact on the oil and gas industry and if so, how has the government and/or industry responded to it?
+What key challenges have been identified by the government and/or industry in relation to your jurisdiction's oil and gas industry?
+In this context, for example, has the Russia/Ukraine war had an impact on the oil and gas industry and if so, how has the government and/or industry responded to it?

 In the regulations, and more specifically in the Gas Code, carbon neutrality is not mentioned in relation to oil and gas.
 However, Article 14 of this text provides that the applicant for a license or concession must provide information on the company’s beneficial owners.
 The granting of a license or concession for intermediate and downstream gas activities, involving the construction of gas infrastructures, is subject to the completion of a prior environmental assessment and the obtaining of an operating permit under the regulations on classified installations for environmental protection.